DKOK01/Born2beroot/README.md

 	+ Example: A system administrator (sysadmin) ensures a company’s servers run smoothly.

 ----------------------------------------------------------------------
-## II.
+## II .
 LVM

 + 1 .
 What is LVM (Logical Volume Manager)?
 		+ LVM is a tool to manage storage on Linux more flexibly than traditional partitions.
 		+ It allows you to resize, add, or combine storage space without restarting the system.
 		+ Instead of using fixed partitions, LVM lets you group disks together and divide the space into "logical volumes."

 	-----------------------------------------------------------------------

 + 2 .
 How Does LVM Work?
 		+ Think of it like a pool of storage:
 		+ You combine one or more physical disks into a pool.
 		+ You create logical volumes (similar to partitions) from the pool.
-		+ You can easily resize or manage these volumes as your needs change.
+		+ You can easily resize or manage these volumes as your needs change

 	-----------------------------------------------------------------------

 + 3 .
 What Are the Components of LVM?
 	+ LVM has three main components: